bloomingbridges/portflolio/contents/portfolio/lucid/index.md

 ![Impressions](screenshots.jpg)

-There were a total of three trials in __Lucid__ and - sadly - only one volunteer who actually used the app on the day of the presentation. _Saul Hardman_ was the lucky guy, getting to put on our unwieldy dome input device and work through the puzzles.
+There were a total of three trials in __Lucid__.
+We even had a volunteer who actually used the app on the day of the presentation: _Saul Hardman_ was the lucky guy, getting to put on our unwieldy dome input device and work through the puzzles.

-Well, he did not succeed.
+He did not succeed.
 That's the thing with experiments, but sometimes you just need to go for it.
 Feel free to read the full story on the [project blog](http://sambillingham.github.io/lucid/), study the [source code](https://github.com/Sambillingham/lucid) and download the complimentary

 [Design Document (PDF, 1,9MB)][1] - [Director's Cut (PDF, 4,2MB)][2]